sergunyaklg/rsschool-cv/cv.md

 ## 🌍 English Proficiency

-Professional working proficiency.
 Experienced in international collaborations and technical communication.

 ---